Lesson: Swinging on a StringContributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado at Boulder

 Note that this equation does not include terms for the mass of the pendulum or the angle it swings through.
 The only factor that significantly affects the swing of a pendulum on Earth is the length of its string.

 Students might wonder why the length of the string is the only thing that affects a pendulum's period.
 This can be explained by examining possible effects of each of the three variables: the length of the string, the mass of the bob, and the angle displaced.
-The length of the string affects the pendulum's period because of conservation of angular momentum, which the students learned about in Mechanics Unit, Lesson 8.
-When a pendulum's string is shorter, the pendulum must travel with a higher velocity to conserve angular momentum.
-A pendulum on a short string swings faster than a pendulum on a long string for the same reason that an ice skater spins faster when the skater pulls his/her arms in close to his/her body.
+The length of the string affects the pendulum's period such that the longer the length of the string, the longer the pendulum's period.
+This also affects the frequency of the pendulum, which is the rate at which the pendulum swings back and forth.
+A pendulum with a longer string has a lower frequency, meaning it swings back and forth less times in a given amount of time than a pendulum with a shorter string length.
+This makes that the pendulum with the longer string completes less back and forth cycles in a given amount of time, because each cycle takes it more time.

 The mass of the bob does not affect the period of a pendulum because (as Galileo discovered and Newton explained), the mass of the bob is being accelerated toward the ground at a constant rate — the gravitational constant, g.
 Just as objects with different masses but similar shapes fall at the same rate (for example, a ping-pong ball and a golf ball, or a grape and a large ball bearing), the pendulum is pulled downward at the same rate no matter how much the bob weighs.